Emir Abdelkader: 1837–1839: Period of peace and state formation

-The period of peace following the Treaty of Tafna benefited both sides, and the Emir Abdelkader took the opportunity to consolidate a new functional state, with a capital in Tagdemt.
-He played down his political power, however, repeatedly declining the title of sultan and striving to concentrate on his spiritual authority, through obtaining a fatwa which gave him firm authority to call for Jihad and made tax avoidance a "crime against the Muslim community as a whole".
-The state he created was broadly theocratic, and most positions of authority were held by members of the religious aristocracy; even the main unit of currency was named the muhammadiyya, after the Prophet.
+The period of peace following the Treaty of Tafna benefited both sides, and Abdelkader took the opportunity to consolidate the state under his control, with a capital in Tagdemt.
+He played down his political power, however, repeatedly declining the title of sultan and striving to concentrate on his spiritual authority, through obtaining a fatwa which gave him firm authority to call for jihad and make tax avoidance a "crime against the Muslim community as a whole".
+The state he created was broadly theocratic, and most positions of authority were held by members of the religious aristocracy.
+He divided his territory into eight regions (khalifaliks), each governed by a caliph (khalifa); each region was itself divided into districts, headed by aghas; each district comprised several tribes, each of which was led by a qaid.

-His first military action was to move south into the Sahara and al-Tijani, where Sidi Muhammad al-Tijani refused to recognise Abd al-Qadir's rule.
-Abdelkader attempted to enter the town of Aïn Madhi but was beaten back and instead he laid siege until when December 1839 Sidi Muhammad al-Tijani accepted exile.

-Next, he moved east to the valley of the Chelif and Titteri, but was resisted by the Bey of Constantine Province, Hajj Ahmed.
-In other actions, he demanded punishment of the Kouloughlis of Zouatna for supporting the French.
-By the end of 1838, his rule extended east to Kabylie, and south to Biskra, and to the Moroccan border.
-He continued to fight al-Tijani and besieged his capital at Aïn Madhi for six months, eventually destroying it.